swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 * Authors: [Holly Borla](https://github.com/hborla), [Doug Gregor](https://github.com/douggregor)
 * Review Manager: TBD
 * Status: **Awaiting implementation**
+* Implementation: On `main` behind experimental feature flag `InitAccessors`

 ## Introduction

-Init accessors generalize the out-of-line initialization feature of property wrappers to allow any computed property on types to opt into definite initialization analysis, and subsume initialization of a stored property with custom initialization code.
+Init accessors generalize the out-of-line initialization feature of property wrappers to allow any computed property on types to opt into definite initialization analysis, and subsume initialization of a set of stored properties with custom initialization code.

 ## Motivation

 Swift applies [definite initialization analysis](https://en.wikipedia.org/wiki/Definite_assignment_analysis) to stored properties, stored local variables, and variables with property wrappers.
 Definite initialization ensures that memory is initialized on all paths before it is accessed.
-A common pattern in Swift code is to use one property as backing storage for one or more computed properties, and abstractions like [property wrappers](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md) and now [attached macros](https://github.com/apple/swift-evolution/blob/main/proposals/0389-attached-macros.md) help facilitate this pattern.
+A common pattern in Swift code is to use one property as backing storage for one or more computed properties, and abstractions like [property wrappers](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md) and [attached macros](https://github.com/apple/swift-evolution/blob/main/proposals/0389-attached-macros.md) help facilitate this pattern.
 Under this pattern, the backing storage is an implementation detail, and most code works with the computed property, including initializers.

 Property wrappers support bespoke definite initialization that allows initializing the backing property wrapper storage via the computed property, always re-writing initialization-via-wrapped-property in the form `self.value = value` to initialization of the backing storage in the form of `_value = Wrapper(wrappedValue: value)`: